syz51/fundamental-analysis-system/docs/design-decisions/DD-003_DEBATE_DEADLOCK_RESOLUTION.md

 ## Open Questions

 1. **Credibility threshold validation**: Is 0.25 differential optimal?
 Need A/B testing
-2. **Precedent minimum**: Is 5 historical debates sufficient for auto-resolution?
+2. **Minimum datapoints**: 15 historical datapoints chosen for statistical reliability - validate during Phase 2 testing
 3. **Recomputation cost**: What % of provisionals get overridden?
 Impact on pipeline timing?

 **Blocking**: No - defaults are conservative, can tune during testing